 The reason we emphasize this is that we don’t want you to ruin any of the lovely work we are going to do on your fallopian tubes when we reverse your tubal ligation.
 Ectopic pregnancy can be dangerous to you, even fatal, but that is a very rare thing.
 The idea is that we want you to save your tube so that you can get pregnant again.
-It should not be a problem if you will remember what we tell you or at least remember to call us if you forget what we tell you to do when you come for reversal of your tubal ligation.
+It should not be a problem if you remember what we tell you or at least remember to call us if you forget what we tell you to do when you come for your tubal reversal.

 If it is determined that you have an ectopic pregnancy you can have one or possibly two doses of a medicine that will cause your body to absorb the ectopic so it will not continue to grow and ruin your fallopian tube.

 We know from experience with patients that have only one tube reversed that this saves the tube.
-When a patient has only one tube for reversal, and gets an ectopic treated with medicine, they have only that tube to get pregnant with in the future.
+When a patient has only one tube for reversal and gets an ectopic treated with medicine, they have only that tube to get pregnant with in the future.
 These patients prove the medicine works and saves the tube for another pregnancy.

 The most important thing is speed.
 You cannot wait 3 weeks to get a blood pregnancy test.
 If an ectopic pregnancy is left that long the medicine may not work for you and you will need surgery to fix the problem and that will usually mean that you will lose a fallopian tube.
-Bottom line, you think you might have an ectopic and you forget this, you just call me.
+Bottom line, if you think you might have an ectopic and you forget this, you just call me.

 I think I may have had an ectopic prior to having my tubes tied, is that important?

-With currently available drug therapy no one should lose a tube to an ectopic pregnancy.
+With currently available drug therapy, no one should lose a tube to an ectopic pregnancy.
 All of our tubal reversal patients get instructions on how to detect an ectopic pregnancy early on and seek drug therapy to cause the woman’s body to absorb the pregnancy.
-If patients pay attention to their menstrual cycles, get testing as soon as they miss a period and non surgical therapy the tube is saved and they can try again.
+If patients pay attention to their menstrual cycles, get testing as soon as they miss a period and non-surgical therapy the tube is saved and they can try again.